raoulg/MADS-MachineLearning-course/notebooks/4_tuning_networks/05_hypertuning_exercise.md

 - 2, meaning: your work is excellent.
 You have done everything right, even exceeded expectations,and you have shown that you understand the material.
 If you do the same on the exam you will be good.

 # Common gotchas
 - you can't blindly copy paths.
 Always use `Path` and check if locations exist with `.exists()`
-- If you want to add your own `src` folder for import, you need to figure out if your `src` folder is located at the ".." or "../.." location, relative to your notebook for a `sys.path.insert(0, "..")` command (that is, if you need to explicitly add it because the notebook cant find your src folder)
+- If you want to add your own `src` folder for import, the best way is to properly create your environment with `uv`.
+Another option is to figure out if your `src` folder is located at the ".." or "../.." location, relative to your notebook, and use a `sys.path.insert(0, "..")` command (that is, if you need to explicitly add it because the notebook cant find your src folder)
 - same goes for datalocations. `"../../data/raw"` might have changed into `"../data/raw"` depending in your setup. `mads_datasets` uses `Path.home() / ".cache/mads_datasets"` as a default location, so you can use that from every folder on your computer.
 - While developing functions, you can:
     1. Write the function in a .py file, and (re)load into a notebook if you change it.
 Note that ray tune can be problematic to run from inside a notebook.